Co-Located Human-Human Interaction Analysis using Nonverbal Cues: A Survey: Datasets

 \section{Datasets}

-The research topics discussed in Sec.~\ref{IntAnalysis} have been conducted using datasets that differ wrt. their scenarios (e.g., type of task being addressed), settings (e.g., the group size and the physical environment), annotations (e.g., self-assessments of participants, assessment made by observers) and sensing approach used.
-In Table \ref{table:dataset}, we present a summary of face-to-face co-located human-human social interaction datasets (listed chronologically) in terms of scenarios, group size, total number of participants, annotations, sensors used and the dataset's publicly availability information.
-As see, the majority of the effort was given to the small group interactions, typically composed of four-persons, and dyads.
+The reviewed works in Sec.~\ref{IntAnalysis} have been conducted using datasets that typically differ from each other in terms of a) the scenarios (e.g., interviewing, brainstorming in a meeting, poster presentation, game playing), b) interaction settings (e.g., the number of people involves, indoor/outdoor, standing/sitting), c) annotations (e.g., self-assessments of participants, the assessment made by observers), and d) the sensing technology used.
+In Table \ref{table:dataset}, we present a summary of co-located human-human social interaction datasets (listed chronologically), supplying annotations to detect social and psychological phenomena.
+As seen, the majority of the efforts were given to small group interactions, typically composed of four persons as well as dyads.
 When earlier datasets were more based on role-play interactions, recently, several datasets were collected in less unconstrained environments (e.g., poster sessions, speed dates, pub discussions).
-More discussions on datasets are given in Sec.~\ref{future_dataset}.
+There exist attempts to curate datasets from YouTube videos, movies, or from a first-person (egocentric) perspective.
+More discussions on datasets and our proposals regarding data collection can be seen in Sec.~\ref{future_dataset}.